leo-guinan/me/Local Liquidity Pools.md

 Redundant Channels – SMS, Matrix, ham radio fallback.
 Connectivity survives internet brownouts.

 This is the modern handshake deal: “The regulated economy shrinks while the real economy grows… The new economy will run on relationships.”
-The Last Complexity - b…

 V. Why These Pools Survive the Collapse
 System Failure	Global Outcome	Pool Advantage